Skip to main content

 The information on this page applies to the Clean Vehicle Credit available to individuals and businesses.
 For details about the credit available to businesses and non-profit organizations, see Commercial Clean Vehicle Credit (IRS).

-Note: Some qualified manufacturers have yet to submit information on eligible vehicles that meet the requirements for vehicles placed in service on or after April 18, 2023.
+Note: Some qualified manufacturers have yet to submit information on eligible vehicles that meet the current requirements.
 Please check back for updated information.

 Who Qualifies